Identification and Estimation of Average Causal Effects in Fixed Effects Logit Models: Identification

-The identification of $\Delta$ is rendered difficult by the fact that $\alpha$ is unobserved and Assumption \ref{hyp:model} imposes no restriction on $F_{\alpha|X}$, the cumulative distribution function (cdf) of $\alpha$ given $X$.
-The only restrictions on this cdf come from the data, namely from the distribution of $Y|X$.
+and then integrate the corresponding sets over $x$ to obtain the sharp identified set of $\delta_0$ (note that $\delta_0(x)$ could also be of interest by itself).
+The only restrictions on $F_{\alpha|X=x}$ come from the data, namely from the distribution of $Y|X=x$.
 Actually, because $S$ is a sufficient statistic for $\alpha$, its (conditional) distribution exhausts all the information available on $\alpha$.
-Then, the restrictions on $F_{\alpha|X}$ reduce to
+Then, the restrictions on $F_{\alpha|X=x}$ reduce to

-which holds for $k\in\{0,...,T\}$.
-Intuitively, because we only have $T$ constraints (one constraint is redundant, since $\sum_{k=0}^T P(S=k|X=x) =1$), we expect $F_{\alpha|X}$ and in turn $\Delta$ not to be point identified.
-We shall see that this intuition is correct, under qualifications.
-Before that, we reformulate $\Delta$ and its sharp bounds in a more convenient way.
-This requires additional notation.
-Let us define